-Start by establishing leadership when you are still on the ground, not just when you are in the saddle.
-Use a gentle touch and build trust so that your horse becomes eager to see you approaching.
-Have you ever seen someone approach a horse and the horse backs away?
-Think about how your horse feels and what they see what you come near.
+Use a quiet approach and build trust so that your horse becomes eager to see you coming.
+Have you ever seen someone walk up to a horse, and the horse backs away?
+Think about how your horse feels and what they see when you come near.
 Put yourself in the horse’s position so that you can develop methods of approach that will build trust.

 Most horses will either settle down or display curiosity and either is great as long as the horse seems willing to accept touch.
 If your horse displays excess tension, back off to let the horse have a breather and then try again.
 Once the horse is totally calm while being touched on the neck and back you can move to more sensitive areas such as legs and face.